Belkin Router Setup Guide

 These instructions apply to the majority of Belkin ADSL Modem Routers.
 The method and settings may vary slightly depending on model.

 Your new router needs to be configured with a few details before it can work with Freeola Broadband.
-The router needs to be configured via a web browser, for example Internet Explorer, Firefox or Safari.
+The router needs to be configured via a web browser, for example Microsoft Edge, Chrome, Firefox or Safari.

 Connect your router to the master telephone socket within your premises using the leads and Microfilters supplied.